-We characterize completeness by injecting synthetic sources into coadded images, and by comparing source detections to external catalogs.
-In both cases, we use a greedy, probabilistic matching algorithm that matches reference objects, in order of descending brightness, to the most likely target within a 0.5'' radius.
+We characterize completeness by injecting synthetic sources into coadded images, and by comparing to external catalogs.
+In both cases, we use a greedy, probabilistic matching algorithm, whereby reference objects are matched in order of descending brightness to the most likely target within a $0.5^{\prime\prime}$ radius.